Skip to content

 Control a device

-Send a POST to /rest/state with an array of updates:
+Send a POST to /rest/state with the target accessory and desired state:

 bash